autumn-pham/BookApp/README.md

 What went well for our group:
 -no git issues
--using trello to stay on top of tasks
+-using trello to stay on top of tasks (link to Trello: https://trello.com/b/b2nrXXrK/project-3)

 What was our groups biggest struggle:
 -working on code one at a time to avoid git issues